Maldives: Sports

-Football in Maldives is one of the most widely played and passionately-followed sports in the country.
-Maldives national football team competes in regional and international tournaments.
+Football in the Maldives is one of the most widely played and passionately-followed sports in the country.
+The Maldives national football team competes in regional and international tournaments.
 The country has its own domestic football league, the Dhivehi Premier League, featuring clubs from various atolls vying for supremacy.
 Matches often draw large crowds.
 Futsal is also popular, especially among younger generations, with numerous indoor facilities providing spaces for friendly matches and competitive leagues.

 Bodu Beru, a rhythmic drumming and dance performance, often accompanies events for traditional sports such as "Baibalaa", a game resembling volleyball but played with a woven ball made from dried coconut palm leaves, and "Fenei Bashi", a form of wrestling.